Nike withdraws sneaker as colonial-era US flag proves controversial | DW | 03.07.2019

 The "Betsy Ross flag" as seen here at an American Nazi Party rally in Madison Square Garden, New York, 1939

-The "Betsy Ross" flag features 13 white stars, each one representing the original colonies, and was used by the American Nazi Party in 1939.
+The “Betsy Ross flag” features 13 white stars in a circle, each one representing the original colonies, and was used by the American Nazi Party in 1939.
 In addition, the Ku Klux Klan has previously used the controversial flag in an attempt to recruit followers.

 The Anti-Defamation League (ADL), however, does not view it as a hate symbol.
 Mark Pitcavage, a senior research fellow for the ADL's Center on Extremism, said the banner is mostly used for patriotic purposes.
 "We view it as essentially an innocuous historical flag," Pitcavage said.
 "It's not a thing in the white supremacist movement."